the-bsnt/PYTHON/Docker/12_Volumes in docker.md

 - Think of `node_modules` volume as a **sealed toolbox** inside the container — you can use the tools, but you cannot accidentally mess with them from the host.

 ---

+### Q. another work of volume is to make volumes or path accessible to service right;

+Exactly!
+Another key purpose of volumes in Docker/Compose is to make a specific path (folder) accessible to a container/service.

+**Key points**

+- Access files from host inside container

+= You can give the container access to files or folders from your host machine.

+Example: source code, config files, uploads, or logs.

+services: backend: image: my-backend volumes: - ./backend_code:/app # Host ./backend_code accessible inside container at /app

+/app inside container now has all files from ./backend_code on host.

+- Sharing files between multiple services

+- Multiple containers can use the same volume to read/write the same files.

+services: frontend: image: my-frontend volumes: - shared-data:/data backend: image: my-backend volumes: - shared-data:/data volumes: shared-data:

+Both frontend and backend can access /data and share files.

+Benefits

+Makes runtime data accessible outside the container.

+Enables development workflow where changes on host reflect immediately inside container.

+Allows services to share common files safely.

+### So yes, volumes are not just for persistence—they’re also about making paths accessible and shareable between host and containers or between containers.